Andrea Bowen: Desperate Housewives

 From 2004 to 2012, Bowen portrayed Julie Mayer on Desperate Housewives.
 Prior to being cast in the role, Bowen did not think she would get it, explaining "they were looking for a 12-year-old brunette ... and I was a 13-year-old blonde."
 As a result, Bowen was asked to dye her hair for the role.
 Bowen was initially attracted to the series because of the amount of attention paid to the younger characters.
 She stated, "If you watch a lot of other television shows, the kids don't have that much [of a] part in it.
 On this show, the writers give us each our own individual storylines that have a lot of layers to them."
 For season three, the character's storylines began revolving around themes of teenage rebellion and angst.
 Bowen commented: "She’s going to have, you know, primarily one love interest, and he’s a bit of a bad boy.
 We’re going to see if she has a positive effect on him, or if he has a negative effect on her.
 I’m definitely very excited about it ... because you kind of get to see a different side to her."
 Her character was written off the series after season four.
 Teri Hatcher expressed disappointment in the decision, but series creator Marc Cherry promised that Bowen would return to the series.
 Bowen returned to the series for one episode during season five and rejoined the main cast as a series regular for season six.
 She appeared once in season seven and returned for a string of episodes in the final season.

 In the 2006 film Red Riding Hood, she appears as one of "The Three Ashleys".
 Also that year, she played the role of Candace in the esoteric adventure film Eye of the Dolphin.
 She also starred in the Lifetime Original film Girl, Positive, an experience that allowed her to help spread the message among youth that "HIV is something you can protect yourself from."

 Later years

 After leaving Desperate Housewives, Bowen guest starred on The Closer, Ghost Whisperer, Hawaii Five-0 and Scandal.
-She found work playing leading roles in a number of television movies for Lifetime and Hallmark.
+She found work playing leading roles in a number of television films for Lifetime and Hallmark.
 Her films include After the Fall (2010), The Preacher's Daughter (2013), Zoe Gone (2014), Under Fire (2016), Pretty Little Addict (2016) and A Family for the Holidays (2017).
 In 2013, she went to star in a teen comedy film G.B.F..